-This Bite is available in both audio and printed (PDF) formats.
+This Bite is available in both video and printed (PDF) formats.
 The same content is covered in each, so simply choose the option that best suits your student's learning environment.
-There's no need to read along or use the PDF as a worksheet if you choose to use the audio version.
+There's no need to read along or use the PDF as a worksheet if you choose to use the video version.

-If an adult is not available to assist, we recommend downloading the audio version as the stories and questions are read to the student for them.
+If an adult is not available to assist, we recommend downloading the video version as the stories and questions are read to the student for them.
 It's best if the recording can be paused during the 'thinking time' to allow the child to work through the questions at their own pace.

-Bites for the 3-6 age group are designed for students to tackle individually, with one or more siblings or peers.
-An adult may like to participate by helping to read the stories and questions, by modelling genuine curiosity and supporting the student to think for themselves.
+Bites for the K - 2 age group are designed for students to tackle individually, with one or more siblings or peers, and/or with the assistance of an adult.
+The adult's role is to read the stories and questions (if using the PDF), model genuine curiosity and to support the student to think for themselves.